Whittling

-Whittling may refer either to the art of carving shapes out of raw wood using a knife or a time-occupying, non-artistic (contrast wood carving for artistic process) process of repeatedly shaving slivers from a piece of wood.
+Whittling may refer either to the art of carving shapes out of raw wood using a knife or a time-occupying process of repeatedly shaving slivers from a piece of wood.
 It is used by many as a pastime, or as a way to make artistic creations.

 Background of whittling

 Casual whittling is typically performed with a light, small-bladed knife, usually a pocket knife.
 Specialized whittling knives, with fixed single blades, are preferred for sculpting artistic work.
 They have thick handles which are easier to grip for long periods and have better leverage, allowing more precise control and pressure.

 Occasionally the terms "whittling" and "carving" are used interchangeably, but they are different arts.
 Carving employs the use of chisels, gouges, with or without a mallet, and often powered equipment such as lathes.
 Whittling, however, involves only the use of a knife.

 In industrialized areas of the world, whittling is mainly a hobby and not an occupational activity as it was before powered wood working equipment enabled modern production.

 "Splash whittling" is a historical, decorative technique in Norway using an ax to create a herringbone pattern.